AbbasZaidi11/QuickApply/README.md

 ---

-*Tested on Workday.
-Open to feedback on everything else.*
+*Tested on Workday, iCIMS, Greenhouse Open to feedback on everything else.*